devopsdays/devopsdays-web/README.md

 If you discover an issue with the theme, please open an issue in the [devopsdays-theme repo](https://github.com/devopsdays/devopsdays-theme/issues/new).

-## Contributing

-The technical details and guidelines for contributing to this repository are outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
-If you intend to contribute (and we sure hope you do!), please take a moment to review that document.

 ## Managing event content

 Instructions and utilities are available for [managing sponsors, events, speakers, and more](utilities/README.md).
 Full documentation on the currently released theme is always found in  [themes/devopsdays-theme/REFERENCE.md](https://github.com/devopsdays/devopsdays-web/blob/master/themes/devopsdays-theme/REFERENCE.md).